LunarVim/LunarVim/README.md

 **LOW PRIORITY**

+- vim vsnips dir should be co-located with config
 - list all binaries needed for formatters and linters
 - add badges to readme
 - Implement what I can from this java config: